Big Brother All Stars 2018: Vesela

 Vesela Neynski was a contestant from VIP Brother 1.
 She entered the house on Day 1 and was the second evicted on Day 15.

 Zlatka & Blagoy

-Zlatka Raykova was a contestant from Temptation Island, Big Brother All Stars 2 where she finished fifth and Your Face Sounds Familiar 6 and Blagoy Georgiev "Dzhizusa" ("The Jesus") was a contestant from The cherry of the cake.
+Zlatka Raykova was a contestant from Temptation Island, Big Brother All Stars 2 where she finished fifth and Your Face Sounds Familiar 6 and Blagoy Georgiev "Dzhizusa" ("The Jesus") was a contestant from The Cherry of the Cake.
 They entered the house (as individual participants) on Day 1 and finished fifth in the finale on Day 36.

 Houseguests

 Borislav

 Borislav Borisov was a contestant from Big Brother 3, Big Brother All Stars 1 where he finished third and boyfriend of Nikita.
 He entered the House on Day 19 and left the House on Day 24.

 Martin

-Martin Nikolov "Elvisa" ("The Elvis") is a boyfriend of Emilia.
+Martin Nikolov "Elvisa" ("The Elvis") is a boyfriend of Emanuela.
 He entered the House on Day 18 and left the House on Day 22.
+Five years later participated in another format of NOVA Igri na volyata (Games of the willpower) which is the Bulgarian version of Desafío.